gofractally/psibase/doc/psidk/src/specifications/app-architecture/supervisor.md

 '-------------------------------------------'
 ```

-When App1 instantiates the Supervisor, Supervisor is embedded in a hidden iframe.
+App1 instantiates the Supervisor in a hidden iframe.
+The Supervisor mediates the calls and returns between plugins.
-The Supervisor, in turn, embeds another iframe that contains `app2`'s plugin.
-Finally, Supervisor mediates the call from app1 to app2's plugin (as well as a return value).

 ```svgbob
 .------------------------------------------------------------------------------------.